 From viruses to competitive sports.
-While still in their infancy, gene doping techniques are already threatening to penetrate Olympic sports.
-Why are they feared so much and why do some see great promise in them?
+While still in their infancy, gene doping techniques are already threatening to penetrate Olympic sports and the Olympic Games.
+Why are they feared so and why do some see great promise in them?

-While the runners in the Olympic games prepare to take their places at the start line, a race no less significant is taking place behind the scenes.
+As participants in the Olympic Games prepare to take their places at the starting line, a race no less significant is taking place behind the scenes.
 The competitors: scientists and doctors who are developing new methods and new drugs to enhance athletes’ performance are up against authorities and doctors fighting to identify these artificial interventions, which are at times dangerous to athletes’ health.
 The current main player in this drugs race is ‘gene doping’ – a technique designed to enhance the body’s natural abilities by manipulating the genetic material itself.